akashpsingh/AwesomeDatePicker/README.md

 # AwesomeDatePicker

-An awesome and different date picker for android 4.0+ devices.
+A unique and great looking Date Picker widget for the android.
+This can be used in the place of the android's default DatePicker dialog.
+Supported on devices with android version 4.0+

 **DEMO**